-To reduce the circuit load between the oscilloscope and the circuit under test, this oscilloscope provides two input impedance modes: 1 M $\Omega$ (default) and 50 $\Omega$ .
-In the Vertical system menu, click or tap to select "1 M $\Omega$ " or "50 $\Omega$ " under Impedance.
+To reduce the circuit load between the oscilloscope and the circuit under test, this oscilloscope provides two input impedance modes: 1 M Ω (default) and 50 Ω .
+In the Vertical menu, click or tap to select "1 M Ω " or "50 Ω " for Impedance.

-- 1 M $\Omega$ : The input impedance of the oscilloscope is very high, and the current flowed from the circuit under test can be ignored. - 50 $\Omega$ : makes the oscilloscope match with the device whose input impedance is 50 $\Omega$ .
+- 1 M Ω : In this mode, the input impedance of the oscilloscope is very high, and the current flowed from the circuit under test can be ignored. - 50 Ω : makes the oscilloscope match the device whose output impedance is 50 Ω .

-After modifying the input impedance value, the circuit diagram in the Vertical system menu will also be changed, as shown in the figure below.
+After the oscilloscope switches to the 50 Ω mode, the circuit diagram in the Vertical menu will also be changed, as shown in the figure below.

-Figure 5.2 Input Impedance Modification
+Figure 5.2 Input Impedance Switchover

 - After the oscilloscope recognizes the probe automatically, the input impedance will also be auto recognized.
-You do not have to set it manually. - The setting of the input impedance will affect the ranges of channel vertical scale and offset.
+You do not need to set it manually. - Setting the input impedance affects the ranges of vertical scale and offset for the specified channel.